tranminhtuan1709/Survival/README.md

     2. Unzip the downloaded folder and open it.
 Select the folder x64 -> Debug and open the file SDL2_GameProject.exe to play the game

-+ HOW TO PLAY
-         *Task: Dodge, attack and pick up items on the map
++ HOW TO PLAY : Dodge, attack and pick up items on the map
     - A, W, S, D  : move
     - E           : use special skill
     - Q           : ulti